juliebarwick/reduce-practice/README.md

 # reduce-practice
-To practice different use cases for reduce
+To practice different use cases for reduce.